ivanzlatinov1/WorkoutPlanSite/README.md

 Extensive Exercise Library: Choose from a diverse range of exercises with detailed instructions and videos for proper form.

-Progress Tracking: Keep track of your progress, including weights lifted, time spent, and achievements unlocked.

-Community Support: Connect with fellow fitness enthusiasts, share your progress, and motivate each other towards success.

 # *Getting Started*

-Sign Up or Log In: Create an account or log in to access personalized workout plans and track your progress.
+Sign Up or Log In: Create an account or log in to access personalized workout plans.

 Profile Setup: Choose the plan that suits your lifestyle and needs the most.

 Explore Exercises: Browse through our extensive exercise library with detailed descriptions.

+Explore Equipments: Browse through our extensive equipment library with detailed descriptions.

 # *Feedback*